iurrrui/iurrrui.github.io/about-me.md

 title: About Me
 ---

-Hi, I'm a design technologist based in Norway.
-My affinity lies with research-based projects that involve churning topics into intelligible content, which can take many forms.
+Hi, I’m a design technologist based in Norway.
+My affinity lies with research-based projects that involve churning topics into intelligible content and visuals, which can take many forms.
 Writing, designing, and coding are often a part of that process.

 <!-- Writing is an activity through which I think, and designing is how ideas take shape.
 I see coding not only as a means for creative output but as a form of practical engagement through which theoretical understanding can emerge. -->

 My experience ranges from client-based work to projects for research purposes and exhibitions.
 I’m apt to be involved in concept development through to implementation.

-In recent years, my research has mainly revolved around the relationship between cognition and media technology.
-I've developed several prototypes exploring new approaches to how we organize, visualize, and interact with information.
+I'm interested in the relationship between cognition and media technology, having developed several hardware and software prototypes exploring new approaches to how we organize, visualize, and interact with information.

-Presently, I work as a design technologist / communications lead at [Bioregion Institute](https://bioregion.institute/) — a design-driven interdisciplinary applied research team developing biodegradable materials and products.
+Presently, I wear many hats at [Bioregion Institute](https://bioregion.institute/) — a design-driven trans-disciplinary applied research team hacking value chains in The Nordic region.

 Reach me at hello at rebeccarui dot online.